fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

 A staker can withdraw their collateral from a CC once it has completed or failed.
 The process for withdrawing collateral is essentially the same for completed and failed Capacity Commitments.

-However, there's one important difference: _Failed CCs have a cooldown period_, during which stakers cannot withdraw collateral.
+However, there's one crucial difference: _Failed CCs have a cooldown period_, during which stakers cannot withdraw collateral.
 In such cases, the withdrawal button won't appear in the interface until the cooldown period has passed.

 :::note[**Important numbers**]

 The cooldown period for withdrawing collateral from a **Failed CC** **now** is **0 epochs** - instant withdrawal is available.
-In the **future**, it will be set to **30 days** during which stakers cannot withdraw collateral.
+In the **future**, it will be set to **30 days**, during which stakers cannot withdraw collateral.

 :::